Bloodborne Pathogens

 With HBV and HCV, the story is similar.
 HBV is particularly sneaky—it can transmit at very low levels, which is partly why it's so contagious.
 HCV concentrations in blood can vary widely between individuals and over time.

-For more on this topic, read our article on before excavation work begins employers must or check out osha office space requirements per person.
+For more on this topic, read our article on how often must a fire extinguisher be inspected or check out osha walking-working surfaces fact sheet pdf.

 Common Mistakes People Make About Bloodborne Pathogen Transmission